-1. The relevant parameters for postage stamp methodology shall include, but shall not be limited to:

-- (a) the part of the transmission services revenue to be recovered from capacity-based charges; - (b) the forecasted contracted capacity at each entry point and at each exit point; - (c) if applicable, the entry-exit split. - 2.
-Where the entry-exit split is used as a parameter of the primary cost allocation methodology, the initial or final reference prices, as relevant, shall be calculated in the following sequential steps: - (a) identify the part of the transmission services revenue to be recovered from capacitybased charges at all the entry points and the part of the transmission services revenue to be recovered from capacity-based charges at all the exit points by applying the entry-exit split; - (b) identify the part of the forecasted contracted capacity for all the entry points and the part of the forecasted contracted capacity for all the exit points; - (c) divide the resulting value referred to in point (a) by the resulting value referred to in point (b) in accordance with the following respective formulas:
+- 1. The relevant parameters for postage stamp methodology shall include, but shall not be limited to: - (a) the part of the transmission services revenue to be recovered from capacity-based - (b) the forecasted contracted capacity at each entry point and at each exit point; - (c) if applicable, the entry-exit split. - 2.
+Where the entry-exit split is used as a parameter of the primary cost allocation methodology, the initial or final reference prices, as relevant, shall be calculated in the following sequential steps: - (a) identify the part of the transmission services revenue to be recovered from capacitybased charges for at all the entry points and the part of the transmission services revenue to be recovered from capacity-based charges for at all the exit points by applying the entry-exit split; - (b) identify the part of the forecasted contracted capacity for all the entry points and the part of the forecasted contracted capacity for all the exit points; - (c) divide the resulting value referred to in point (a) by the resulting value referred to in point (b) for entry points and for exit points in accordance with the following, respectively formulas: